node-machine/rttc/README.md

 ##### .getDefaultExemplar(typeSchema)

-Given a type schema, return an exemplar which accepts precisely the same set of values.
+Given a type schema, return a random exemplar which accepts precisely the same set of values.

 ##### .coerceExemplar(value, [allowSpecialSyntax=false])